Medications for Inflammatory Bowel Disease

 Anti-TNF medications

 Certolizumab is useful for Crohn disease.
-It is given as 400 mg subcutaneously every 2 weeks for three doses and then every 4 weeks for maintenance.
+It is given subcutaneously every 2 weeks for three doses and then every 4 weeks for maintenance.
 The accepted therapeutic serum level is > 20 mcg/mL.

-is beneficial for patients with ulcerative colitis.
-It is given with an initial loading dose of 200 mg subcutaneously and then 100 mg at week 2.
-After that dose, 100 mg is given every 4 weeks.
+GolimumabGolimumab is beneficial for patients with ulcerative colitis.
+It is given with an initial loading dose subcutaneously, then at week 2, and then every 4 weeks.

-Several patients have died of sepsis after anti-TNF use, so these drugs are contraindicated when uncontrolled bacterial infection is present.
-Also, tuberculosis (TB) and hepatitis B reactivation has been attributed to anti-TNF drugs; therefore, screening for latent TB (with tuberculin skin tests and/or interferon-gamma release assay) and for hepatitis B is required before therapy.
-Documenting immunity to varicella is advised.
+Death from sepsis and other serious infection is a risk of anti-TNF use, so these medications are contraindicated when uncontrolled bacterial infection is present (2).
+Also, tuberculosis (TB) and hepatitis B reactivation have been attributed to anti-TNF medications (3); therefore, screening for latent TB (with tuberculin skin tests and/or interferon-gamma release assay) and for hepatitis B is required before therapy.
+Documenting immunity to varicella is advised (4).
 Some physicians also recommend serologic testing for Epstein-Barr virus and cytomegalovirus.

-Lymphoma and possibly other cancers (eg, nonmelanoma skin cancer), demyelinating disease (eg, multiple sclerosis, optic neuritis), heart failure, and liver and hematologic toxicity are other potential concerns with anti-TNF drug treatment.
+Lymphoma and possibly other cancers (eg, nonmelanoma skin cancer), demyelinating disease (eg, multiple sclerosis, optic neuritis), heart failure, and liver and hematologic toxicity are other potential concerns with anti-TNF medication treatment.

 Other biologic agents